owncloud-archive/rados/README.md

 Object storage can not yet be set up with the installation dialog.
 For now just leave the default data folder path and manually configure the objectstore after installation.

 ## Configuration
-To activate object store mode add a `objectstore` entry to the config.php like this:
+To activate object store mode add an `objectstore` entry to the config.php like this:

 ```php
   'objectstore' => array(